Why Website Architecture Is a Local SEO Ranking Factor

 Architecture First, Tactics Second

 It’s easy to get pulled into tactical SEO changes – new keywords, more posts, another tool.
 Those can help, but only after the foundation is set.
-For most local businesses, fixing website architecture is one of the highest-impact, lowest-noise steps you can take.
+For most local businesses, fixing website architecture is one of the highest-impact steps you can take.